 Manga divides into two main categories: Shounen – especially for boys, Shoujo – especially for girls.

 The term manga is composed of two words: man – comical and ga – picture.
 This term is really old.
 Katsushika Hokusai, a Japanese artist from the turn of the 18th and 19th centuries, called his sketches a manga.

 Choju-jinbutsu-giga, animal picture scrolls from 12th century, are considered to be a beginning of manga.
 This consideration is under a discussion, though.
-An art style of these scrolls inspired artists from Edo period, who drew short stories about animals.
+Art style of these scrolls inspired artists from Edo period, who drew short stories about animals.

-In 19th century, there were a few newspapers published as Nagasaki shipping list and advertiser (1861), Japanese Herald (1861 – 1864) or Chugai Shinbun (1868 – 1870).
-In these newspapers could be found manga-like pictures with texts relating to natural disasters.
+In 19th century, there were a few newspapers published, for example Nagasaki shipping list and advertiser (1861), Japanese Herald (1861 – 1864) or Chugai Shinbun (1868 – 1870).
+In these newspapers, there could be found manga-like pictures with texts relating to natural disasters.
 In the beginning of 20th century, manga started to appear in so-called koshinbun (small newspapers).
 These newspapers were similar to current tabloids – they were more accessible.

 A pre-war history of manga

-Norakuro – a propagandistic story about a little dog in an army fighting against monkeys, pigs, etc. by Suiho Tagawa.
+Norakuro – the propagandistic story about a little dog in an army fighting against monkeys, pigs, etc. by Suiho Tagawa.
 This manga was published in 1931 and continued to 1941.

-Before the World War II, there were also magazines which these and other manga stories were published in.
+Before the World War II, there were also magazines which manga mentioned above and other manga stories were published in.
 Let’s mention the most famous ones: Shounen Sekai, Shounen Kurabu focused on boys and Shoujo Sekai, Shoujo Kurabu and Shoujo no tomo focused on girls.